valory-xyz/airdrop-helper/README.md

 # airdrop-helper
-A tool to measure participation on the Olas ecosystem
+A tool to measure participation in the Olas ecosystem